voytee/activepesel/README.md

 # Activepesel

-A simple PESEL (polish personal ID number) validator for Rails 3.
-Compatible with Ruby 1.8.7, 1.9.2 and Rubinius 1.2.2.
+A simple PESEL (polish personal ID number) validator and personal data extractor for Rails 3.
+Compatible with Ruby 1.9.3, 1.9.3

 Activepesel library is available as a gem.
 In your Gemfile add: